peterwangxw/maas-location-marketing-ios-sdk/README.md

 --------------

 The PWLocalpoint provides the ability to manager customer identifier.
 There are some SDK methods in `PWLPAttributeManager` that facilitate this:
-- *fetchCustomIdentifierWithCompletion:*
+- *fetchCustomIdentifierWithCompletion:*  <!-- Fetch assicated custom identifier -->
-- *updateCustomIdentifier: completion:*
+- *updateCustomIdentifier: completion:*  <!-- Update custom identifier -->